SGIANNINIGARCIA/blueRoute/README.md

 Working on a messaging app using a bluetooth mesh.

 ## Currently working on
+- [ ] Work on sending data bigger than the max packet size (for sharing adj matrices)
-- [ ] Rewrite addDevice to use Adjacency List
+    - [ ] Rewrite everything to account for removal of matrix exchange from ping and handshake service
-    - [ ] Recognize when the device is a direct connection or a 2nd/3rd degree device based on reference to CBPeer
-- [ ] Rewrite sendChatMessage to recognize if a message should be routed or sent directly based on BFS
+    - [ ] Create new service for adjMatrix exchange
+    - [ ] Implement methods for sending data as multiple packages
 - [ ] Implement Explore View and clearly show who is a direct connection and who requires routing

 ### Future: